 During an erase or program operation, the system may check the status of the operation by reading the status bits on DQ7-DQ0.
-Standard read cycle timings and $I{CC}$ read specifications apply.
-Refer to "Write Operation Status" for more information, and to each AC Characteristics section in the appropriate data sheet for timing diagrams.
+Standard read cycle timings and $I{\rm CC}$ read specifications apply.
+Refer to "Write Operation Status" for more information, and to each AC Characteristics section for timing diagrams.